Erewash Valley line: Erewash Valley Railway Company

-In 1844 the Midland Railway was formed by Act of 10 May, by the amalgamation of the Midland Counties Railway, the North Midland Railway, and the Birmingham and Derby Junction Railway.
+The Midland Railway was formed by the Midland Railway (Consolidation) Act 1844 (7 & 8 Vict. c. xviii) of 10 May, by the amalgamation of the Midland Counties Railway, the North Midland Railway, and the Birmingham and Derby Junction Railway.
 This brought together a considerable network of railways, that had hitherto been competitors and were now allies.

 Some of the Nottinghamshire coal owners now revived their scheme for a railway connection from Pinxton.
 Instead of connecting into the former Midland Counties line they decided to form an independent Erewash Valley Railway Company, to run from Pinxton to the Midland Railway at Long Eaton.
-The Midland Board were alarmed at this; the rich mineral workings of the Erewash Valley would be under the control of another company; moreover an extension north to Clay Cross would form a new, shorter route and abstract from their own main line: exactly the same issue that had vexed the North Midland Railway in 1836.
+The Midland board were alarmed at this; the rich mineral workings of the Erewash Valley would be under the control of another company; moreover an extension north to Clay Cross would form a new, shorter route and abstract from their own main line: exactly the same issue that had vexed the North Midland Railway in 1836.

 The solution was for the Midland Railway to use its commercial strength to take over the Erewash Valley Railway scheme.
-During the Parliamentary process, the Midland agreed to adopt the Erewash Valley Company, guaranteeing its shareholders a dividend of 6% on their capital of £6,145,000.
-The authorising Act for the construction of the line and its takeover was passed on 4 August 1845.
+During the parliamentary process, the Midland agreed to adopt the Erewash Valley Railway Company, guaranteeing its shareholders a dividend of 6% on their capital of £6,145,000.
+The Erewash Valley Railway Act 1845 (8 & 9 Vict. c. clxxxix) authorising the construction of the line and its takeover was passed on 4 August 1845.